DavidRR-F/Obsidian/Networking/Network +/Flashcards/Cabling.md

 🃟 Flaschcard: (-1, 0, Cables) (: What is a BNC Connector) (: Used in professional and commercial audio/video equipment, a twist-lock mechanism, making them suitable for situations where a secure connection is essential to prevent accidental disconnection.)
 🃟 Flaschcard: (-1, 0, Cables) (: Used in professional and commercial audio/video equipment, a twist-lock mechanism, making them suitable for situations where a secure connection is essential to prevent accidental disconnection.) (: What is a BNC Connector)

 🃟 Flaschcard: (-1, 0, Cables) (: What is a RJ45 Twisted Pair Cable) (: consists of pairs of insulated copper wires twisted together.
-Type: Cat5e -> Cat6)
+Type)
 🃟 Flaschcard: (-1, 0, Cables) (: consists of pairs of insulated copper wires twisted together.
-Type: Cat5e -> Cat6) (: What is a RJ45 Twisted Pair Cable)
+Type) (: What is a RJ45 Twisted Pair Cable)

 🃟 Flaschcard: (-1, 0, Cables) (: What is STP - Sheilded Twited Pair) (: include a shield that surrounds the twisted wire pairs)
 🃟 Flaschcard: (-1, 0, Cables) (: include a shield that surrounds the twisted wire pairs) (: What is STP - Sheilded Twited Pair)